Skip to Main Content

 Documenting your search

-Documentation is an important aspect of your systematic search as it allows the work to be transparent and reproducible.
-However you won't need to document ALL decisions throughout the process.
-This page will detail the main aspects of the process to document so that those in the research community can clearly understand your search methods and potentially use the information to update the topic in the future.
+Documenting your systematic search is crucial for transparency and reproducibility, but you don’t need to record every single decision.
+This page highlights the main aspects of the process to document so that the research community can understand your search methods and potentially use the information to update the topic in the future.

 Plan for documenting your search